St Joseph's Orphanage: Closure

 After the care home closed in 2003, the building fell into extensive dereliction and became the victim of vandalism and fires for many years.
 In 2016, the building had featured on "top most at risk historic buildings in the UK" by the Victorian Society.
 In 2018, a morgue was discovered at the site.

-2022 fire
+Fires

 On 13 May 2022, the third floor and roof of the former orphanage caught fire.
 Smoke could be seen for miles and emergency services were called to the scene.
 The fire was extinguished and no one was injured as a result of the fire.
 This was one of three fires in a week that took place in Preston with two fires on two separate occasions taking place at a former cinema and nightclub complex nearby.

+On 1 May 2023, a fire broke out at the former hospital.
+Six fire engines and two aerial ladder platforms were called to the scene.
+Roads were closed as a result of the fire.
+Lancashire Fire and Rescue Service stated that they did not believe that the fire was started deliberately, but also stated that they would carry out a full investigation.

 Future

 In 2004, plans to convert the orphanage into 82 flats was approved but was never put into effect.

 In 2019, Czero and Buttress Architects, a redevelopment company who specialises in historic buildings, submitted an application to redevelop the complex into apartments.
 They proposed to demolish most of the complex but keep the chapel and the tower.
 They also intended to build 22 apartments for over 55s with private gardens.These plans were hinted for approval in 2020.

 In February 2021, plans to demolish five of the buildings and create 67 new homes was approved.

 In July 2022, work began at the complex, with many of the buildings being demolished.
 The site began undergoing redevelopment.
 It is understood that the chapel and tower will not be demolished.